 Why is the McMullin Area GSA developing a GSP?

 The Groundwater Sustainability Plan (GSP) is a requirement of the 2014 Sustainable Groundwater Management Act (SGMA).
 The State law requires all high- and medium-priority basin GSAs (Groundwater Sustainability Agencies) develop and implement a GSP.
 Basins designated as medium- or high-priority and critically overdrafted are required to complete a GSP by January 31, 2020.
 SGMA defines a basin as critically overdrafted “when continuation of present water management practices would probably result in significant adverse overdraft-related environmental, social, or economic impacts.”
 The GSP is a roadmap for how a basin will avoid the adverse effects of overdraft and achieve balanced levels of groundwater to reach sustainability.

 What is included in a GSP?

-While the State’s requirements for a GSP’s content are the same for all GSAs, the McMullin Area’s issues and solutions will be very specific to the unique challenges within the groundwater management area that it serves.
+While the State’s requirements for a GSP’s content are the same for all GSAs, MAGSA’s issues and solutions will be very specific to the unique challenges within the groundwater management area that it serves.